-Three MDP cohorts have now gradated from the University of Florida MDP program.
+Three cohorts–a total of 17 students–have now gradated from the University of Florida MDP program.
 Many Alumni have succesfully secured jobs in the development field, while others have opted to continue in higher education, successfully gaining admittance to PhD programs related to international research and development.
 Although the following list of UF MDP alumni placements is not comprehensive, it gives an idea of what kinds of professional and academic positions one can expect to attain after completing the MDP program.

 |Country Director||Water is Life International||Ethiopia|

 |Project Coordinator||University of Florida International Center - Water and Livelihoods Initiative in Northern Africa||Gainesville, FL|

 |NGO Director, Research Coordinator of Program Evaluations||University of Florida, Department of Agriculture Education and Communication||Gainesville, FL; Kenya|

 |Associate Lecturer||Sokoine University of Agriculture in the Department of Forest Economics||Tanzania|

 |Consultant in Participatory Measurement Reporting and Verification (PMRV) Research Project||Center for International Forestry Research (CIFOR)||West Kalimantan, Indonesia|